chimney regulations and laws in colorado

 Construction Rules Adheres to 2021 IBC with local amendments for high-altitude conditions.

-Maintenance It is recommended yearly to check for blockages and reduce fire risks.
+Maintenance It is recommended to check for blockages annually to reduce fire risks.

 Inspection Inspections must meet safety and functionality standards annually.